FosterToster/parametrica/readme.md

 ## <span name="head-4">class `Field[T]`</span>

 `Field` is a generic class.\
-Its generic agrument defines which type will be contained in this field.\
+Its generic agrument defines which type will be contained in field instance.\
 Currently supported types:
   - Primitive:
     - `str`
     - `int`
     - `bool`
     - `float`
+  - `enum.Enum` types (interpretes as primitive)
-  - Any children of `Fieldset`
+  - `Fieldset` children
-  - abowe `typing` module iterables:
+  - `typing` module iterables:
     - `Iterable[T]`
     - `Tuple[T]`
     - `List[T]`

 ### <span name="head-6">Methods:</span>
-`Field` instance have some utility methods to provide additional information about its instance.\
+`Field` instance have some utility methods to provide additional information about itself.\
 They`re meant to be called in chain stight after initialization.\
 **Be careful!** Every utility method will **clone** current instance and return it modified.